 FCC Auction Update – January 2017

-Once all the bidding concludes, (expected to happen by the end of January), the FCC is faced with the task of reassigning the existing TV stations in the upper 600MHz spectrum to new channels below 608MHz in a process called "repacking".
-For the time being we know how much spectrum is to remain and where the "duplex gap" will be (see diagram below), but we can't predict what the exact channel lineup your city or town is going to look like.
+On April 13, 2017, the FCC published the final CRPN, (Channel Reallocation Public Notice), which outlines the move of the TV stations in the upper 600MHz spectrum to new channels below 608MHz in a process called "repacking”.
+Some stations chose to go off the air (for a cash payout), and some will begin sharing a channel with other stations.
+We now know not only how much spectrum is to remain and where the "duplex gap” and guard band will be (see diagram below), but also the exact channel lineup your city or town is going to end up with.

 This news is heartening.
 Much less spectrum is being lost than we had originally feared.
 The original goal of the auction, had it been successful, would have taken away 126MHz of the UHF spectrum.
 We are grateful that the final loss of only 84MHz will be much less harmful to the operation of wireless microphones and other wireless gear.

-We will continue to update this page as the news from the FCC is published.
+We will continue to update this page as news from the FCC is published.